TomTurnschuh/nextcloudpi_wiki/Configuration-Reference.md

 ## spDYN : `DDNS_spDYN`
 [spDYN](https://www.spdyn.de/) is a German dynamic DNS service provided by Securepoint GmbH.

+When adding a host in your spDYN account, make sure that you choose an IPv4 host (type ´A´).
+You can enter just about any IP address, even a local one such as ´192.168.1.50´.
+This IP gets updated as soon as you activate spDYN in NextCloudPi.
+Be aware that it may take more than half an hour until the DNS cache records in the internet are updated and your cloud is accessible using your new domain.
+During this time, even Let's Encrypt is not possible to activate.

 ## dnsmasq
 This is a DNS server that you might need in case you cannot access your cloud from inside your house by the external URL, such as _mycloud.freeDNS.org_.
 This depends on wether your router supports _NAT loopback_.